Somewhere We Both Walk

 Somewhere We Both Walk is a second self-released work from Maine's Nesey Gallons.
-It was put together in a limited edition, CD-R format of Eyes & Eyes & Eyes Ago with homemade packaging along with Two Bicycles and includes a booklet of something written by Gallons himself.
+It was put together in a limited edition, CD-R format of Eyes & Eyes & Eyes Ago with homemade packaging along with Two Bicycles and includes a booklet of something written by Gallons herself.
 It is "a cdr of a phase piece i recorded in brooklyn with a little booklet of a "love story" written at the same time. im the only one who plays on it (bowed things out of phase) but it was recorded in the apartment where julian and i lived when a lot of fine work was done on clouds and tornadoes. its meant to be played impossibly loud through speakers while reading the "story". i hope this clarifies things a bit."

 On March 13, 2015, the book and CD-R were reissued by the Michigan label Carousel Breakfast.